Jane Ackroyd: Biography

 Ackroyd was born in London and attended St Martin's School of Art from 1979 to 1982.
-She then studied for her master's degree at the Royal College of Art during 1982 and 1983.
+She then studied for her master's degree at the Royal College of Art between 1982 and 1983.
 In 1984 she held an artist-in-residence post in Leicestershire and had her first solo exhibition at the Kingsgate Workshops Gallery.
 From 1988 she has been a regular exhibitor at the Royal Academy summer exhibitions in London and has had a series of solo exhibitions at the Anderson O'Day gallery.
 Ackroyd participated in the first Royal West of England Academy Open Sculpture Exhibition held in 1993.

 Ackroyd's public commissions often feature birds and animals, for example Cat at the Old Library in Harlow.
-Other public commissions include Well at the Museum of Harlow, at the site of the former Royal Free Hospital in Islington and at the Haymarket in London.
+Other public commissions include Well at the Museum of Harlow, at the site of the former Royal Free Hospital in Islington and the Haymarket in London.
 The Arts Council England, the Contemporary Arts Society, the Leicestershire Education Authority and the Goodwood Sculpture Park hold works by Ackroyd.